 Clothing guide for your Sri Lanka 14 days trip

-The light cotton dress is the perfect attire for Sri Lanka, where the temperature hovering around 33-degree Celcius.
+The light cotton dress is the perfect attire for Sri Lanka, where the temperature hovering around 33-degree Celsius.
 The average humidity in the country is also very high and measured to be around 90 per cent.
 There are many religious sites to visit during the 14 days in Sri Lanka.
 When it comes to visiting a Buddhist temple you need to have a proper dress code and there are few rules that you need to abide by, read more on Sri Lanka Buddhist temple dress code.

-14 how much does it cost for Sri Lanka 14 days trip
+How much does it cost for Sri Lanka 14 days trip

 This Sri Lanka two week itinerary with 4-star hotel cost US$ 900 per person on twin sharing double (travelling two-person, sleep in one double room).
 The price includes all entrance fees, entire ground transportation, accommodation with daily breakfast and dinner, English speaking tour guide, all government taxes.